 Autumn and spring, especially, bring a host of migratory shorebirds, with the commoner species including Curlew and Terek Sandpipers, Red-necked Stint, Lesser and Greater Sandplovers and Red and Great Knot; there are also global rarities like Asian Dowitcher, Spoon-billed Sandpiper and Nordmann’s Greenshank.
-There are other migrants, too – Little Swifts may occur in thousands; there are songbirds such as flycatchers, warblers, and buntings.
+There are other migrants, too – House Swifts may occur in hundreds thousands; there are songbirds such as flycatchers, warblers, and buntings.

 At all seasons, Mai Po is home to kingfishers, and if you are really lucky you could see four species in a day here – Black-capped, White-breasted, Common and Pied.
 Other residents include Long-tailed Shrike, Japanese White-eye, and Plain and Yellow-bellied Prinias.
-Highlights of tours, from autumn 2003 onwards.